-8. Extra things to look for when reserving a campervan
+8. Additional things to look for when reserving a campervan

 With recent surge of tourism in New Zealand the number of companies offering campervan rental grew accordingly.
 Remember these points when searching for your rental:

 Look for what deposit you will need to leave.
 When you rent a van with basic insurance it usually involves a big excess and a big deposit.
 That means that a certain amount of money will be blocked on your credit card on the day your rental begins.
 This amount can sometimes be as high as $8000NZD!

 If you will be involved in an accident (your fault or not) the repairs will be covered by this amount.
 Anything above will be covered by the insurance (unless you breached the contract by driving on a road you weren’t supposed to drive on etc).
 You can buy extended insurance to lower the excess even down to 0.